EU urges quick WHO reform, asks for more transparency in pandemics | Health

 EU urges quick WHO reform, asks for more transparency in pandemics

 The moves followed criticisms that China and other countries did not share information on the COVID-19 pandemic in a timely fashion at its onset.
-"The current pandemic challenges us very acutely (...) but it is very important that the (WHO) reform debate is held in parallel," Germany's Health Minister Jens Spahn told a news conference.
+"The current pandemic challenges us very acutely ... but it is very important that the (WHO) reform debate is held in parallel," German Health Minister Jens Spahn told a news conference.

 He did not say when the reform process should begin, but stressed that as a result of the overhaul the WHO should become faster in its reaction to health crises, while its member states should share more information in emergencies.
 WHO officials did not immediately respond to an email request for comment.